kolaente/syspass-docker/Readme.md

 ## Contributing

-If you run into any issues with the image or discover a bug, feel free to [https://github.com/kolaente/syspass-docker/issues/new](create a new issue) on Github.
+If you run into any issues with the image or discover a bug, feel free to (https://github.com/kolaente/syspass-docker/issues/new][create a new issue] on Github.

 Or, if you have any improvements to the image, fork and create a pull request.